Turbo (2024 film): Development

 The film was officially announced on 24 October 2023, titled Turbo as the fifth production venture under Mammootty's banner Mammootty Kampany.
-Turbo marks Vysakh's third film with Mammootty after their successful collaboration of Pokkiri Raja (2009) and Madhura Raja (2019).
+Turbo marks Vysakh's third film with Mammootty after their successful collaboration of Pokkiri Raja (2010) and Madhura Raja (2019).
 This is the fifth film for Mammootty's home banner, following Rorschach (2022) Nanpakal Nerathu Mayakkam (2022), Kaathal - The Core (2023) and Kannur Squad (2023).
 The film is written by Midhun Manuel Thomas reuniting with Mammootty after Abraham Ozler (2024).

 The film will be edited by Shameer Muhammed while cinematography would be done by Vishnu Sarma.
 The action director would be Phoenix Prabhu.
 There were reports that Turbo would be a sequel of Mammootty's action comedy film Kottayam Kunjachan (1990) and the film would be titled Adi Pidi Jose.
 However, Mammootty in an interview with Asianet News said that it is not the title of the film and neither it has any connection with Kottayam Kunjachan.
 Justin Varghese was the composer during the announcement, but he was replaced by Christo Xavier.
 Wayfarer Films would distribute the film in India.

 Casting

 Anjana Jayaprakash was cast as the female lead in the film who takes on the role of Indulekha.
 The film would focus around her character.
-In November 2023, Kannada actor Raj B Shetty was cast to feature a significant role in the film marking his debut in Malayalam cinema.
+In November 2023, Kannada actor Raj B Shetty was cast to feature an antagonist role in the film marking his debut in Malayalam cinema.
 Telugu actor Sunil was cast in his Malayalam cinema debut.
 In May 2024, Kabir Duhan Singh was announced to be part of the cast.
 The cast of the film also includes Shabareesh Varma, Dileesh Pothan, Bindu Panicker, Amina Nijam, and Niranjana Anoop among others.